archer-yang-lab/envlp/data/README_data.txt

 Value:

-     Column 1: Binary indicator: 1 for L. esakii and 0 for other species.
+     Column 1: Group indicator: 1 for L. esakii, 0 for L. dissortis and -1 for L. rufoscutellatus.

-     Column 2: Binary indicator: 1 for L. dissortis and 0 for other species.
+     Column 2: Binary indicator: 1 for L. dissortis, 0 for L. esakii, and -1 for L. rufoscutellatus.

      Column 3: Logarithm (natural base) of length of the first antennal segment.
 Raw measurements are in millimeters.